Dracks/Ember-jsingla-libs/README.md

 A mixin to manage the main parts of a login window.
 It has js-login and js-login-form as templates to show it out of the box.

+## Transforms

+### Date

+It's a transform to serialize and deserialize a date without time

 ## Utils

 ### Feedback Message